thoriqagfi/thoriqagfi/README.md

 ***About Me***
 - Studying at Informatics Engineering at Sepuluh Nopember Institute of Technology
-- Currently working on Web Development
+- Currently working on Web Development and iOS Development
 - Highly interested in Web Development, Development Operations, and Data
 - Check my portfolio on : https://thoriq-agfi.vercel.app/